Taiwan president confirms U.S. troops training soldiers on island - CNN | Law-Order

 Taiwan president confirms U.S. troops training soldiers on island - CNN

-Tensions https://www.reuters.com/world/taiwan-needs-beef-up-defence-seek-more-friends-minister-says-2021-10-27 between Taiwan and China, which has not ruled out taking the island by force, have escalated in recent weeks as Beijing raises military and political pressure.
-"We have a wide range of cooperation with the U.S. aiming at increasing our defence capability," Tsai told CNN in the interview aired on Thursday.
+A small number of U.S. forces are in Taiwan to train with Taiwanese soldiers, President Tsai Ing-wen said in an interview with CNN, confirming the presence of U.S. troops on the self-governing island that China considers its own.
+Tensions between Taiwan and China, which has not ruled out taking the island by force, have escalated in recent weeks as Beijing raises military and political pressure.

 - Country: